top of page

 CHRO, Slovnaft (MOL Group)

-Brings 30 years of HR and legal experience across industrial and multinational environments.
-Recognized for building disciplined, trustworthy teams and guiding transformation in high-risk operations.
+Brings three decades of HR and legal leadership experience across industrial and multinational environments.
+Her work focuses on building disciplined, trustworthy teams and guiding people through transformation in high-risk operations.

 bottom of page